jgwill/jgtml/docs/index.md

 ---

 > *"The most wonderful magic happens when pattern, feeling, and music come together in perfect harmony!"* — The Trinity

+## Foundational principle
+* 🧠 **Foundational Intent**: Every transformation should preserve the meaning behind a signal, not just the data.
+  * Example: "AO crossing zero upward" → “Momentum awakens from stillness.”

+## Metaphor engine integration
+* 🐍 **Metaphor Engine Integration**: Market actions are converted into symbolic metaphors.
+  * Example: Price above Alligator’s mouth → “The hunter is exposed.”
+  * Example: Fractal signal near major fib level → “The portal is vibrating.”

+## Interfacing with data integration
+* 🔧 **Interfacing With Data Integration**: This module receives signals from the main backend pipeline as structured events.
+  * It maps them into prompts like: “AO breathes upward, carrying 83% confidence.
+Potential awakening forming.”